Most Expensive Phoenix Neighborhoods

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Phoenix is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Phoenix isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Phoenix are a mix of both white- and blue-collar jobs.
 Overall, Phoenix is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Phoenix who work in office and administrative support (14.40%), sales jobs (11.80%) and management occupations (9.26%).

 Also of interest is that Phoenix has more people living here who work in computers and math than 95% of the places in the US.

 Phoenix is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Phoenix.
 This makes Phoenix a good place to live for young professionals.
 With so many people in this demographic, Phoenix presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

 In terms of college education, Phoenix is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.49% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Phoenix in 2010 was $24,057, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $96,228 for a family of four.
 However, Phoenix contains both very wealthy and poor people as well.